This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, I didn’t go white water rafting when I was here last time but it’s definitely on my list.

-The second time I visited, the water levels were too high during monsoon.
+The second time I visited, the water levels were too high during the monsoon.
 So, I’m determined to come back and do it another time.
 Always ensure you book a safe, reputable company for the rafting.

 9. Visit the amazing temples